 Protecting Journalists in High-Risk Environments: Ukraine

-Twenty-seven participants have so far participated in workshops on how to work in hostile environments with drones overhead, as well as risk-assessment and safety, and critical first aid.
+Fifty journalists have so far participated in workshops on how to work in hostile environments with drones overhead, as well as risk-assessment and safety, and critical first aid.
 They have also received training on international media best practices, to ensure they can coordinate effectively with news editors from overseas and contribute to a robust flow of information from the region.

 This initiative grew out of local demand for safety instruction and support in an increasingly complex warfare environment, as well as a desire by Ukrainian journalists to work more closely with media outlets overseas.
 With the collapse of international funding, it is critical that we step in to support journalists and media professionals working against all odds in one of the most complex and challenging war zones in recent times.